virtual-arin/Fintech-Marketing-Analytics/README.md

 6. **Which customer segments have the highest and lowest marketing conversion rates?**

-* *students (around 30%) and retired workers (around 23%) have the highest conversion rates while manual worker (around 7%), domestic workers (around 9%) and business owners (around 9%) have lowest marketing conversion rates.*
+* *Students (around 30%) and retired workers (around 23%) have the highest conversion rates while manual worker (around 7%), domestic workers (around 9%) and business owners (around 9%) have lowest marketing conversion rates.*

 <img src="https://raw.githubusercontent.com/virtual-arin/Fintech-Marketing-Analytics/main/images/6.occupation_vs_conversion_status.png" width="100%">

 7. **How does customer age influence the likelihood of subscribing to NovaPay’s financial product?**

-* *customers whose age is between 33 to 53 are more likely to be converted*
+* *Customers whose age is between 33 to 53 are more likely to be converted*

 <img src="https://raw.githubusercontent.com/virtual-arin/Fintech-Marketing-Analytics/main/images/7.age_vs_conversion_status.png" width="100%">

 8. **Which marital status segments generate the highest conversion rates?**

-* *customers who are married are more likely to convert (approx 6.1%) and customers who are single are yet still likely to convert (4.2%).*
+* *Customers who are married are more likely to convert (approx 6.1%) and customers who are single are yet still likely to convert (4.2%).*

 <img src="https://raw.githubusercontent.com/virtual-arin/Fintech-Marketing-Analytics/main/images/8.marital_status_vs_conversion_status.png" width="100%">

 9. **Does education level have a meaningful relationship with customer conversion?**

-* *college has the highest conversion rate (approx 15%).elementary school has the lowest conversion performance (approx 8%).
+* *College has the highest conversion rate (approx 15%).elementary school has the lowest conversion performance (approx 8%).
 Across every single education_level, over 80% of the customer remains unconverted.*

 <img src="https://raw.githubusercontent.com/virtual-arin/Fintech-Marketing-Analytics/main/images/9.education_level_vs_conversion_status.png" width="100%">

 10. **Which marketing contact method produces the highest conversion rate?**

-* *mobile has the highest conversion rate meanwhile across all three channels (landline, mobile, unidentified), the majority of customers remain not_converted.*
+* *Mobile has the highest conversion rate meanwhile across all three channels (landline, mobile, unidentified), the majority of customers remain not_converted.*

 <img src="https://raw.githubusercontent.com/virtual-arin/Fintech-Marketing-Analytics/main/images/10.communication_channel_vs_conversion_status.png" width="100%">

 11. **Which months or campaign periods generate the strongest and weakest conversion performance?**

-* *customers who were called in the month of may generates the highest conversion rate followed by june, july and august. customers who were called in the month of december and january generates the least conversion.
+* *Customers who were called in the month of may generates the highest conversion rate followed by june, july and august. customers who were called in the month of december and january generates the least conversion.
 Meanwhile a majority of customers remains not_converted.*

 <img src="https://raw.githubusercontent.com/virtual-arin/Fintech-Marketing-Analytics/main/images/11.call_month_vs_conversion_status.png" width="100%">